dheero/OBF.github.io/wiki/Google_Summer_of_Code_2014_Ideas.md

 [basic annotation](https://www.youtube.com/watch?v=BuB5RNASHjU),
 [annotating and exporting high-density profiles](https://www.youtube.com/watch?v=al0kk1JWsr0).
-The goal of this project is to add administrative and social features to SegAnnDB.
+The goal of this project is to add features to SegAnnDB.

 <!-- -->